-As a national reference laboratory, we have done important work over the past two years to improve the technical platform.
+As a national reference laboratory, over the past two years we have significantly improved the technical platform.

 In addition, we draw on our experience of M. ulcerans microbiology to train qualified technical staff by holding clinical diagnosis training sessions every two years with the financial support of Institut Pasteur International Network and the World Health Organization.
 Over 30 technicians, scientists and biologists from 13 Buruli Ulcer endemic African countries attended the last course in 2011.